Doctors Note Logo

 The Daily 2-Minute Foot Check: Preventing Amputation at Home

-A quick, two-minute daily foot check is essential for people with diabetes to spot cuts, blisters, temperature changes and other early warning signs that nerve damage and poor circulation can hide.
+People with diabetes should perform a quick, two-minute daily foot check to catch cuts, blisters, temperature changes, and other early warning signs that nerve damage (neuropathy) and poor circulation can easily hide.
+Because diabetes reduces sensation and slows healing, small issues can quickly escalate into serious infections or ulcers if left unnoticed.

 answer background